Posterior Inference for Sparse Hierarchical Non-stationary Models: Inference for one-dimensional problems

 \subsection{Metropolis-within-Gibbs (MWG)}

-This sampling scheme is inspired by that proposed in \cite{roininen2016hyperpriors} and additionally incorporates adaptive random walks for the noise variance and length-scale hyperparameter.
-Furthermore, we incorporate adaptation \citep{adaptive} for the length-scale process in order to obtain a Metropolis-within-Gibbs (MWG) scheme that is free of parameter tuning.
-The generic procedure is detailed in~\salgoref{alg:MWG}.
+This sampling scheme is inspired by that proposed in \citet{roininen2016hyperpriors} and additionally incorporates adaptive random walks \citep{adaptive} for the noise variance, length-scale hyperparameter, and log length-scale process.
+The procedure is detailed in~\salgoref{alg:MWG}.